Toyota announces open-source, “console-grade” proprietary game engine

 Last is support for Flutter’s Hot Reload feature, which allows developers to update their scenes and quickly see changes in just a few frames.
 This allows teams to confirm their edits and iteratioons faster, speeding up the game development process.

 According to a February 1 presentation at the Free and Open Source Software Developers’ European Meeting (FOSDEM) 2026 in Brussels, Toyota Connected North America considered different game engines to use for its future automotive device 3D displays (source: Game*Spark).
-After learning that prominent engines in the market came with high licensing fees or were too resource-intensive, they decided to create a game engine of their own.
+After learning that prominent engines in the market (such as Unity) come with high licensing fees or are too resource-intensive, they decided to create a game engine of their own.
 While Flourite’s main purpose is to develop Toyota’s in-vehicle 3D displays, its nature as an open-source engine could allow it to find its way into regular game development.

 Related: Sony venture announces first car to include PlayStation Remote Play integration